LauEEwertsen/Isometric2DGame/README.md

-# Isometric2DGame
+# Isometric2DGame – Internship Trial Project

-Unity trial project for internship.
-It's a  5-day programming tria that includes Unity project setup, 2D URP setup with isometric mechanics, enemy AI with state machine, and one specialization: Combat system.
+This Unity project was created as part of a 5-day programming trial for a game development internship.

+The project includes:
+- Unity 2D URP setup
+- GitHub integration with proper version control practices
+- Isometric player movement using Unity's Input System
+- Enemy AI using a state machine (Idle, Patrol, Chase, Attack)
+- One specialization: a basic combat system

+Each task was completed in a dedicated Git branch, with regular commits and clear messages.
+The final version was merged into the `main` branch after testing and polish.